-Meredith Knopp served as a Captain in the United States Army.
+Meredith Knopp was elected Vice-Chair.
+Ms. Knopp, who has been serving as a member of the commission since December 2017, served as a captain in the U.S. Army.
 She is a member of the Women's Army Corps Veterans Association and the Association of the United States Army.
-She is a co-founder of HEROES Care, a non-profit that provides support for veterans and their families.
-She is the President and CEO of the St. Louis Foodbank.
+She is a co-founder of HEROES Care, a non-profit that provides support for Veterans and their families.
+She is the president and CEO of the St. Louis Area Foodbank.
 She holds a bachelor's degree in international relations from Michigan State University and has studied at Cambridge University.

 Tim Smith served as a Sergeant in the United States Army.
 He is an Operation Iraqi Freedom Veteran.
 His military awards include: Army Commendation Medal, the Army Achievement Medal (3); the USA/USAF Presidential Unit Citation; the Meritorious Unit Commendation; the National Defense Service Ribbon; the Global War on Terrorism Expeditionary Medal; the Global War on Terrorism Service Medal; and the Army Service Ribbon.
 He is the owner and founder of Patriot Commercial Cleaning.
 He has been recognized as the Veteran Business Owner of the Year in Missouri and has hired over forty veteran employees.
 Smith holds a bachelor's degree in social work from the University of Missouri - St. Louis and a master's degree in social work from the Brown School of Social Work at Washington University in St. Louis.

 Representative Dave Griffith, a Republican, represents Cole County (District 60) in the Missouri House of Representatives.
 He was elected to his first two-year term in November 2018.